UAlberta-EcoCar/ARCHIVED-Fuel-Cell-Controller-2019-2020-code/README.md

 Each thread essentially is just an eventqueue, which dispatches forever, and a collection of events.
 Some events are posted to the queue periodically, and some posted after certain conditions are met.

 ### Datalogging
+*Please note the current datalogging was not designed well and as a result is inefficeint and prone to causing system deadlock.
+This will be adressed in datalogging 2.0 [To be worked on after FCC-code 1.0 release]*

+**Datalogging 1.0 works, however not very well due to the sheer # of blocking requests**

 Datalogging consists of three periodically posted tasks, each task queries global I/O objects and then writes the data to it's respective serial port.

 Since we have three serial ports being used (OpenLog, Bluetooth, FTDI) there are three tasks.
 At the moment bluetooth and the FTDI chip share the same data formatting.
 Openlog log prints a header on start up detailing column names, follwed by only the respective values in the following records.
 FTDI and the bluetooth follow the "name:value" format at this moment.